dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/pre-hook-post-hook.md

 * You want to run a `VACUUM` in a `post-hook`, however, this cannot be executed within a transaction ([Redshift docs](https://docs.aws.amazon.com/redshift/latest/dg/r_VACUUM_command.html#r_VACUUM_usage_notes))
 * You want to insert a record into an audit <Term id="table" /> at the start of a run and do not want that statement rolled back if the model creation fails.

 To achieve this behavior, you can use one of the following syntaxes.
 (Important Note: Do not use this syntax if you are using a database where dbt does not use transactions by default.
-This includes databases like Snowflake, BigQuery, and Spark/Databricks.)
+This includes databases like Snowflake, BigQuery, and Spark or Databricks.)

 <Tabs>
 <TabItem value="beforebegin" label="'before_begin' and 'after_commit'">